microsoft/BotFramework-WebChat/samples/README.md

 > You can look at this [sunburst chart](http://cdn.botframework.com/botframework-webchat/master/stats.html) for better understanding on the content of various bundles.

-Web Chat offer different bundle varieties as outlined in the table below.
+Web Chat offers different bundle varieties as outlined in the table below.

 |                                                                                                                      | Minimal | Full | Full with ES5 polyfills |
 | -------------------------------------------------------------------------------------------------------------------- | ------- | ---- | ----------------------- |